2015 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse of the 2015 Nickel

-The reverse includes “E PLURIBUS UNUM” above the building, with “MONTICELLO,” “FIVE CENTS,” and “UNITED STATES OF AMERICA” positioned below.
+The reverse retains the Monticello design that has appeared on the Jefferson nickel since 1938—a frontal view of Jefferson’s Virginia estate.
+“E PLURIBUS UNUM” arches above the building, while “MONTICELLO,” “FIVE CENTS,” and “UNITED STATES OF AMERICA” appear below.

 Other Features of the 2015 Nickel